FAIRDataPipeline/FDP_validation/README.md

 # FDP_validation

-This repo will eventually contain simple config files and CI to run across all implementations of the registry API.
+This repo will eventually contain simple config files and run CI across all implementations of the registry API.